xNaCly/blog/content/posts/2023/leetcode-optimization.md

 While i dislike the whole idea around grinding leetcode puzzles as much as possible, i still like the challenge of thinking about a problem and correcting the implementation with a [TDD](https://en.wikipedia.org/wiki/Test-driven_development) approach.

-The third approach runs with 0ms runtime and 2.1MB memory usage, this beats 100% and 80% of all solutions, [source](https://leetcode.com/problems/replace-all-s-to-avoid-consecutive-repeating-characters/submissions/948070040/).
+The third implementation runs with 0ms runtime and 2.1MB memory usage, this beats 100% and 80% of all solutions, [source](https://leetcode.com/problems/replace-all-s-to-avoid-consecutive-repeating-characters/submissions/948070040/).
 {{</callout>}}

-This article highlights three different approaches to solving the puzzle [1576](https://leetcode.com/problems/replace-all-s-to-avoid-consecutive-repeating-characters/) while explaining common performance issues in go applications.
+This article highlights three different approaches to solving the puzzle [1576](https://leetcode.com/problems/replace-all-s-to-avoid-consecutive-repeating-characters/).

 The puzzle is fairly easy, the expected input is a string made up of lowercase alphabetical characters, as well as containing a question mark (`?`).
 This character should be replaced with an alphabetical character and should not be repeated consecutively.